burakugar/lubimi/README.md

 - 🔭 I’m currently working on Mindbank AI as a Backend/Devops Developer.

-### I'm a computer engineering student who never stops learning about different areas of computer science! 🚀
+### I'm a computer engineering who never stops learning about different areas of computer science! 🚀

 - 💡 I'm mainly interested in machine learning and artificial intelligence.